danhitchcock/nano_tipper_z/README.md

 Nano Tipper Z is a reddit tipping service to easily give Nano to your favorite redditors!
-Nano Currency has some unique features, including being feeless and nearly instant in its transactions.
+[Nano currency](http://www.nano.org) is one of a kind -- feeless and nearly instant in its transactions.
 This allows for a few unique features:
 * Every transaction is on chain!
+View the hashes on the block explorer http://www.nanode.co
 * Every account is a full featured wallet!
 * You can request your private keys or a new address!

-A few other nice features:
+A few other nice features (to be implemented):
-* Set a tip minimum to prevent
+* Set a tip minimum to prevent spam or annoying cheapskates
 * Set your account to 'auto-receive' transactions
+* Turn off notifications.
+You can still get money, you just won't be informed when you get tipped.

 Feel free to test any functionality at https://reddit.com/r/nano_tipper_z